-Using a simple mechanistic model like the one we present here provides a useful framework for incorporating additional ecological complexities which can mediate species persistence under multiple disturbances.
-Using this modeling framework as a starting point, we believe exploring how species interactions, age structure, and additional disturbances (e.g. physiological response to temperature) affect population viability will improve our predictions and help us to understand whether species will persist under predicted climate and harvesting regimes.
-Finally, this work can help make general predictions as to whether specific life histories offer selective advantages over others as harvesting and range shifts increase and highlights the importance of considering stressors in combination as outcomes can deviate from what we would predict in isolation.
-This is especially true for management strategies which may result in unanticipated effects such as large fluctuations associated with big, distant MPAs shown here.
-While the management strategies only change harvesting practices and do not directly address the effects of climate change, understanding how they ameliorate synergistic affects between harvesting and range shifts will help to better implement harvesting rules and place protected areas.
-This is encouraging evidence that a single set of of management practices may help to protect marine populations from both harvesting and climate change.
+Using a simple mechanistic model like the one we present here help to build intuition about the conditions under which species can survive the cumulative impacts of climate and harvesting.
+This work highlights the importance of considering stressors in combination, as outcomes deviate from what we would predict in isolation.
+This is especially true for management strategies that may result in unanticipated effects such as large fluctuations associated with big, distant MPAs shown here.
+While management strategies only change harvesting practices and do not directly address the effects of climate change, understanding how management approaches can ameliorate interactions between harvesting and range shifts will help to better implement harvesting rules and protected areas.
+This is encouraging evidence, however, that management practices can help protect marine populations from the cumulative impacts of harvesting and climate change.

 Acknowledgements